damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

   - Social media promotion
 - Technical Editorial: Marcia Ramos ([@marcia]), Technical Writer
   - Technical review and approval
-  - Markdown, structure and flow review and approval
+  - Markdown, structure, and flow review and approval
   - Merge master
 - Technical Reviewers: any GitLab Team member with technical expertize on the post's subject
   - Technical review and approval